Thein-Naing/workout-api-mern/README.md

 `salt : random string of characters that gets added to user's password before it's get hashed.`

-`async, await : every single page application interaction with database is nature of async. async will take longer time to return promise so you have to use await (this is my layman/idiot understanding may be wrong)`
+`async, await : every single page application interaction with database is nature of async. async will take longer time to return promise so you have to use await (this is my layman/idiot understanding and may be wrong)`

 `[5]` `For login and signup we need to use bcrypt/jwt/joi and e.t.c.`